Iron Age Penwith

 Carn Euny iron age village

-They were relatively prosperous in the Celtic world.
-The Cornish were known to the Greeks through the travel reports of Pytheas, who visited Cornwall around 325 BCE, around Alexander the Great's time.
+They were a relatively prosperous clan in the Celtic world.
+The Cornish were known to the Greeks through the travel reports of Pytheas, who visited Cornwall around 325 BCE, in Alexander the Great's time - the Greeks were then very cosmopolitan and interested in the wider world.
 The Penwith population in those times had become quite dense.
-They left numerous settlements around the peninsula - Chysauster, Carn Euny, Goldherring, Bosullow Trehillis, Nanjulian and many more.
+They left numerous settlements around the peninsula - Chysauster, Carn Euny, Goldherring, Bosullow Trehyllis, Bosiliack, Nanjulian and many more.
 Many of these settlements are still visible, though most nowadays are piles of stones, best seen in winter when the bracken isn't up.
+Many of them have a good atmosphere, and you can get a glimmer of the feeling of their inhabitants' lives if you allow yourself to sit still and float off when visiting them.

-Even so, these camps and enclosures were not primarily defensive.
+Even so, camps, enclosures and cliff sanctuaries were not primarily defensive.
 They existed because these were special places, commanding fine views and atmospheres, endowing a feeling of greatness and mastery, situated above the landscape or overlooking the sea.
+Dramatic places for a heroic age where greatness and nobility mattered.
+Well, at least to some: most people were crofters and artisans who just got on with life and who were more concerned about the weather.

 Forest was cleared not only for agriculture but also for firewood, construction and tin-smelting, so hill camps or 'hillforts' did not have quite the same spiritual significance in a forested context as the neolithic tor enclosures of former times.
-Penwith was more wooded than today, though substantially cleared.
-Hill camps were lived in, especially in summer, while neolithic tor enclosures of earlier times were not.
+Penwith was more wooded than today, though it was all the same substantially cleared.
+Hill camps were lived in, especially in summer, while neolithic tor enclosures of earlier times had not been lived in (they were holy places).

-Some of them were like castles, some like cathedrals and some like manor houses of the iron age.
-Unlike manors of the middle ages, clan aristocracies of the iron age were part of the people, drawn from them and related to them, and there was a certain mutual protection going on.
+Some hill camps were like castles, some like cathedrals and some like manor houses.
+Unlike manors of the middle ages, clan aristocracies of the iron age were part of the people, drawn from them and related to them, and there was a certain mutuality of protection and support going on.
 The nobility of medieval times 1,500 years later were Norman occupiers and the placemen of kings, parachuted in to control and tax the locals.

 Ordinary people lived in farms and crofts around the clan territory, and everything on its lands was the clan's property or stewardship, though individual rights and understandings held true too.
+If one family was growing, it would be allocated new lands - it was a local economy of mutual support, skill-sharing and resource-pooling.
 The legal code of the ovates was rooted in the religious code of the druids, and individuals had rights and duties within a civilised framework.

 There will have been good and bad years, and calm and unsettled times over the centuries.
-There might have been ten or twelve clans under one or two overarching clans in West Penwith - but that's just a guess.
-Generally, Penwithians probably stuck together - it's in the nature of the place - and the problems tended to come from upcountry, or perhaps sometimes from Ireland or elsewhere.
+There might have been ten or twelve tribes under an overarching clan in West Penwith - but this is uncertain since nothing was recorded and artefacts dissolve over the centuries.
+Generally, Penwithians stuck together - it's in the nature of the place - and the major problems tended to come from upcountry, or perhaps sometimes from Ireland or elsewhere.

 Cornish society and culture